MattsShack/Plex-Movie-Poster-Display/README.md

 ## Docker Setup
 If you would like to create a docker image locally the instructions can be found [here](docs/Setup_docker.md).

+## Font Support
+If you would like to use custom fonts for your posters, there is now options for that and extra instructions can be found [here](docs/FontConfig.md).

 ## [Change Logs](documentation/ChangeLogs.md)

 **v2.x To Do**\